 When one party to a marriage establishes that there are grounds to end the marriage, it is considered a “fault” divorce, meaning that one person engaged in some form of marital misconduct that justified ending the marriage.
 Importantly, a fault divorce is often sought when one party wants to establish such misconduct for the purposes of alimony and child custody determinations.
 There are two “no-fault” grounds for divorce under Maryland law – A 12-month separation or “mutual consent,” the latter of which was only approved by the Maryland Legislature in October of 2015.
 There are four conditions that must be met in order to obtain a mutual consent divorce in Maryland, which are as follows:

 - The couple has no minor children in common

 - The couple has entered into a settlement agreement addressing both property rights and alimony that is submitted to the court

 - Neither party requests that the court set aside their settlement agreement

-- Both parties appear at the uncontested divorce hearing
+- At least one party appears at the uncontested divorce hearing

 Not all issues that arise during a divorce need to be litigated in order to be resolved.
 In fact, in many instances, a couple can come to mutually agreeable terms that may be formalized through the use of a settlement agreement.
 A settlement agreement is simply a contract entered into by both parties that details the way that issues such as alimony, child support, and the division of marital property will be handled.
 Importantly, it is not necessary for divorcing couples to file their settlement agreement with the court.
 In some cases, a settlement agreement may be incorporated into a divorce decree, meaning that its terms may be modified at a later date by the court.
 In others, a settlement agreement may stipulate that it will exist as a separate contract even after a divorce decree, meaning that would not be subject to modification by the court.